greatyang/h-flat/README_ARCH.md

 ![Image](../../wiki/distributed-fs.png?raw=true)

 The file system code is decoupled from handling the actual kinetic drives.
 It operates on a single kinetic namespace, which supplies a global key-value namespace.
 All implementation logic is encapsulated by a kinetic namespace implementation: The number of connected drives, how the global namespace is mapped to the individual drives, how (or even if) redundancy & reliability issues are handled.
 Currently there are two kinetic namespace implementations: The simple kinetic namespace forwards all requests to a single drive or simulator instance.
 The distributed kinetic namespace implements namespace sharding and replication.
+It should be noted, however, that the focus of this project lies in the file system part, not in providing a well-rounded distributed key-value store implementation on top of the basic kinetic api.
+As such, more advanced features such as changing the number of partitions in the cluster for an existing system are not supported.

 ![Image](../../wiki/kinetic-namespace.png?raw=true)